eshraongithub/global_sustainable_equity_fund_etl_and_time_series_forecasting/README.md

 - A 10 buisness days Time Series forecast.
 - Bollinger Bands (20 days).

+A descriptive analysis python notebook is also included.

 All output files are exported to the "gsef_output" folder.